Alluysl/minecraft-dust-cloud-generator/README.md

 ### Generators

 * Both OBJ-based generators only consider vertices, they don't "fill" faces with particles.
-* The texture-based generator can't find out which pixel of the texture to sample for a vertex which's UV lands right on the boundary between two pixels, and will always sample the one at the bottom right (except if the UV is at the bottom/right edge of the image, then it selects the last pixel of the column/row) no matter where the other vertices of the face are.
-[I plan to fix this](https://github.com/Alluysl/minecraft-dust-cloud-generator/issues), in the meantime a workaround is to make it so that UVs of different faces don't share pixels, and double the bottom and right pixels at the borders of UVs.
 * That generator only supports albedo, for obvious reasons.
 * Naturally, the single-color OBJ-based generator only outputs particles of one color.
 * The arguments for the grid version are hard-coded.
 The grid isn't randomized, and is centered in the XZ plane, though this isn't hard to change.